luciedefraiteur/ShadeOS_Agents/Alma/luciform_documentation_evolution_paths.md

 ### Alma's Luciform Documentation Evolution Paths

-This document captures potential enhancements and evolutionary paths for the `luciform` documentation, drawing from conceptual ideas that emerged during the initial analysis of the `Algareth-toolset`'s existing `luciforms`.
+This document captures potential enhancements and evolutionary paths for the `luciform` documentation, drawing from conceptual ideas that emerged during the initial analysis of the `Alagareth_toolset`'s existing `luciforms`.
 While the current `luciform` structure is robust, these ideas could further enrich the semantic understanding and automated utilization of tools and daemons.

 #### 1. Enhanced `interface_definition` Block